Empowering young Palestinian women in peace negotiations

 Advancing women's involvement: Activities

-Throughout the project period, PCPD supports young women and men by first getting a better overview of the exact number of women participating in peace negotiations and reconciliation talks.
-This will include a revision of publications of the Palestinian negotiating team since 2000 and formulating and presenting clear recommendations on including women in the negotiating team to team and leaders of political parties.
+Throughout the project period, the PCPD supported young women and men by first getting a better overview of the exact number of women participating in peace negotiations and reconciliation talks.
+This included a revision of publications of the Palestinian negotiating team since 2000 and formulating and presenting clear recommendations on including women in the negotiating team to team and leaders of political parties.

-Then, the team will host a number of policy dialogues to write actionable policy recommendations.
-And lastly, capacity-strengthening workshops for young men and women will take place to further engage in policy dialogues with politicians and decision-makers, including on television.
+The team then hosted a number of policy dialogues to write actionable policy recommendations.
+Lastly, capacity-strengthening workshops for young men and women took place place to further engage in policy dialogues with politicians and decision-makers, including on television.

 About the Women’s Peace and Humanitarian Fund Rapid Response Window